 Postnatal yoga can help you:

-- Support your body during the physical and hormonal changes following birth
+- Support your body during the physical and hormonal changes and healing following birth

 - Restore posture and pelvic floor function

 - Alleviate aches and pains that the repetitive motions of new motherhood can bring, such as tight shoulders and neck from holding your baby to backache and tight hamstrings from weak abdominals and sitting too much.

 - Connect with your baby as you learn how to stretch and move together!!

 - Restore and renew your being even during times of sporadic sleep

 - Find some time for you!
 So much of the postpartum period is about baby, this time can be about recharging you so you can continue to be a strong mama for your babe.

 - Meet other new mamas and babies.